 In December of 2011, the Nevada Gaming Commission began to conceive of the necessary regulations.
 In February of 2013 the Nevada Legislature confirmed the regulations and by April of that year online poker site Ultimate Poker opened its digital doors for business.

 Nowadays, Ultimate Poker is no longer in existence.
-There is really only one option in Nevada for the online player – WSOP.com.
+There is really only one option for Nevada online poker – WSOP.com.
 The site, powered by the software of 888poker, offers most of poker’s major variants including Texas Hold’em, Pot-Limit Omaha, Omaha High/Low, Seven Cards Stud and Seven Card Stud High/Low.

 The site, which is an extension of the popular live tournament brand, offers a wide variety of tournaments and even online bracelet and circuit events.